awslabs/fargatecli/README.md

 Destroy certificate

-In order to destroy a service, it must not be in use by any load balancers or any other AWS resources.
+In order to destroy a certificate, it must not be in use by any load balancers or any other AWS resources.

 [region-table]: https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/